 As the treasury rate changes, expected return values follow suit, which has a material impact on the price an investor may be willing to pay for a property.
 However, we know that a property’s income stream is not constant.
 It tends to increase over time, which is why the income growth rate is also a consideration.

-One of the major advantages to owning commercial real estate is that rental income tends to grow over time.
+One of the major advantages to owning commercial real estate like a retail center or a multifamily apartment building is that rental income tends to grow over time.
 In commercial properties, it is common for a lease to mandate annual “rent bumps” of 1% to 3%.
 In strong markets, high demand can drive rental rates to grow even faster.

 Income growth – or the expectation of it – is one of the most important data points to evaluate when analyzing cap rates because it drives material changes in property value.
-For example, a property with year one NOI of $100,000 and a cap rate of 8% has a value of $1.25 million.
+For example, let’s say a property’s net operating income (NOI) in year one is $100,000 with a cap rate of 8% and a value of $1.25 million.
 If the income grows by 5% to $105,000 in year two and the cap rate stays the same, the property value is now $1.31 million.

 To further illustrate this point, let’s assume that an investor is going to hold this same property for five years and that the NOI continues to grow by 5% annually while the cap rate stays the same.
 By the end of the holding period, the property will be worth significantly more than at the beginning and the investor will have earned a return from both the increasing income and the growth in property value.